openfaas/faas/ADOPTERS.md

 ## Adopters list (alphabetical)

+* [Axa France](https://www.axa.fr) - Axa uses OpenFaaS for inference and predictions at scale using ML models - Pierre-Henri Gache

 * [3fs](https://3fs.si) - 3fs is using OpenFaaS for automating repetitive development tasks like automatic rebasing, vendoring of dependencies on merge requests and many other things that make our developers lives easier

 * [BT](https://www.bt.com) - BT are using OpenFaaS to enable collaboration between data-scientists and developers.
 The teams are going from 3-years to build and deliver a PoC, to 3 months.
 See: [KubeCon video](https://www.youtube.com/watch?v=y77HlN2Fa-w)